Metric¶

 function (Callable) – The method to be called as the auxiliary function in the

-with respect to the variables on which it depends.
+Metricwith respect to the variables on which it depends.
 The argument keyword must be d[function]d[variable].
-For example, ifA(r, theta)
+For example, ifA(r, theta)is the auxiliary function, the derivatives(..., dAdr = [...], dAdtheta = [...])must be provided.

 - subs_functions(expr: Basic)[source]View on GitHub¶